GaloisInc/ivorylang-org/pages/software/loading.md

 # Uploading SMACCMPilot

-These instructions assume you've completed the instructions for [building SMACCMPilot][building], you have a complete [SMACCMPilot flight platform][hardware].
+*IMPORTANT:* These instructions assume you've completed the instructions for [building SMACCMPilot][building], you have a complete [SMACCMPilot flight platform][hardware].

 [building]: build.html